acheddir/git-contrib/README.md

 # git-contrib

-A tool for analyzing Git commits and displaying a contribution graph.
+A tool for analyzing Git commits and displaying a contribution graph on the command line.

 ## Features